Why the best unlimited data plan isn’t with a big carrier

 While the big carriers are obviously better known that a lot of MVNOs (mobile virtual network operators; smaller carriers that use larger carriers’ networks), they’ve failed to keep their pricing competitive and rely on introductory offers and too often, fine print.
 Case in point, you’ll often have to add four or even five lines to an account before you get to the price that they initially advertise.

 Let’s say that you’re spending an extra $15 per month to be on an unlimited plan with one of the big three carriers rather than an MVNO.
-A a conservative estimate.
 In this case, you’d be spending $180 per year more than you need to.
+And that’s a conservative estimate!

-On top of that, some major carriers often charge you for access to 5G and things we’d argue should be included.
+On top of that, some major carriers often charge you for access to 5G and other things that you might expect to be included.
 The lack of clarity with what you’re actually paying for can get confusing and, again, costly.

 Big carriers don’t seem to care about their customers